digirati-labs/hyperion/packages/vault/src/selectors/README.md

 will focus on data from the base IIIF resources for creating IIIF viewers.
 This package will also aim to implement all of the Presentation 3 cookbook examples, with React and Vue demos using the selectors.

+### Async selectors + Utilities
+One thing that has become clear is that some selectors might need to be asynchronous.
+The first large example of a selector, the canonical thumbnail raised a few problems:
+- It may have to call out to get an image service
+- It has to dereference resources as part of its selector
+- Lots of loops, need to flatten resources easily.

+This was a good test to see where gaps exist.
+This is a good time to add the start of a utility library to make selectors more powerful.
+Also it would be good if selectors could call other selectors easily.

+I think a new library dedicating to parsing the IIIF image API would also be useful, keep the selectors in there.
+It will start in the main vault API first though.